signalfx/signalfx-agent/docs/kubernetes-setup.md

        SignalFx cluster role
    -  [clusterrolebinding.yaml](https://github.com/signalfx/signalfx-agent/blob/master/deployments/k8s/clusterrolebinding.yaml):
        SignalFx cluster role binding
+   - The `configmap.yaml` is your agent configuration.
+At a minimal, you will need to make the following changes:

      -  Using a text editor, replace the default value `MY-CLUSTER` with the desired name for your cluster.
 This will appear in the dimension